Home Battery Storage Cost in the UK: 2026 Prices, Installation & Payback

 If you already have solar panels, your installer may also need to check whether your existing inverter is battery-compatible or whether additional hardware is needed.

-Do you need an inverter with a solar battery?
+Do you need an inverter with a home battery?

 Usually, yes.

 Batteries store electricity as direct current, while your home runs on alternating current.
-So somewhere in the system, that power needs converting.
+Somewhere in the system, that power needs converting.

 Some batteries need a separate inverter.
 Others are designed as all-in-one systems, where the inverter is built in.